oh-jinwoo94/gkm-align/README.md

 </pre>

-'run_gkmalign.sh' in this example is almost identifcal to the version in the previous HBB-LCR example.
+'run_gkmalign.sh' in this example is almost identical to the version in the previous HBB-LCR example.

 Use the following command line to run align:
 <pre>